-The Texas Health Harris Methodist Hospital Fort Worth TCU School of Medicine Internal Medicine Residency Program is training physicians to practice medicine now and in the future.
-This program builds upon the commitment to care established by Texas Health Resources, the highest-ranked health system in the in the U.S. on Fortune’s 2021 100 Best Companies to Work For® list, and is a collaboration between the health system and the Anne Burnett Marion School of Medicine at Texas Christian University.
+The Texas Health Harris Methodist Hospital Fort Worth Internal Medicine Residency Program is training physicians to practice medicine now and in the future.
+This program builds upon the commitment to care established by Texas Health Resources, the highest-ranked health system in the U.S. on Fortune's 2021 100 Best Companies to Work For® list, and is a collaboration between the health system and the Anne Burnett Marion School of Medicine at Texas Christian University.

 This program offers a unique experience for residents.
 Here’s how:

 Training for Future Practice.
-The Texas Health Harris Methodist Hospital Fort Worth TCU School of Medicine Internal Medicine Residency Program provides training for how doctors will practice in the future, unencumbered by how education has been conducted for physicians in the past.
+The Texas Health Fort Worth Internal Medicine Residency Program provides training for how doctors will practice in the future, unencumbered by how education has been conducted for physicians in the past.
 In the Internal Medicine Residency Program at Texas Health Fort Worth, residents are not on call and are trained in a “4+2” schedule format with dedicated sub-specialty and ambulatory experiences and progressive responsibility in inpatient and outpatient settings in a supportive environment in which they can learn, grow and develop as physicians and people.